iceinvein/terraform-azure/cosmos-db-app-service/README.md

 # Terraform Azure (CosmosDB and App service)

 This creates a free tier cosmos db and uses the connection string to provision app service that uses a pre defined container registry where an image has been pushed.
+It uses service principle to handle the workloads.

 CI is enabled and terraform doesn't perform new image deployments